 Conclusions

-Based on vital records for the 2015-2021 period, we conducted a thorough examination of the association between the Covid-19 pandemic and the total number of registered births in Brazil and Colombia.
+Based on vital records for the 2015-2021 period, we conducted a thorough examination of the association between the Covid-19 pandemic and the changes in registered births in Brazil and Colombia.
 We examined the immediate and the lagged influence of excess mortality on the number of births at the subnational level by maternal age and years of schooling (as a measure of socioeconomic status).
 Our finding that there were heterogeneous associations between these two demographic processes, excess mortality and births, by maternal years of schooling underlines how the negative consequences of the pandemic interacted with pre-existing forms of inequality in women’s living conditions and access to resources.
 This interaction is fundamental to understanding the long-term effects of the Covid-19 pandemic on demographic patterns, particularly for countries with high or rising levels of socioeconomic inequality and weak or non-existent welfare states; and for population subgroups who, despite residing in rich welfare states, do not fully benefit from welfare policies due to their minority, sexual identity, or migration/citizenship status.

 The contribution of this study to the literature on the so-called pandemic babies stems from our materialist perspective (Danna 2021; Lebaron 2003).
 Previous studies have identified many of the logical mechanisms that could lead to higher or lower fertility during health crises, including higher maternal mortality; miscarriages; restricted access to sexual health-related services, including contraception, family planning, and abortion; and fertility postponement due to financial uncertainty.
 However, this list of mechanisms does not specify the material conditions under which they become prevalent or effective.
 From a purely behavioral perspective, any individual may be affected by or susceptible to these mechanisms.
 However, our results were not consistent with this behaviorist assumption.
 From a materialistic perspective, assuming that everyone is capable of or susceptible to any logical mechanism confuses the “things of logic” (i.e., deductively-derived logical mechanisms) and the “logic of things” (i.e., the material conditions necessary for mechanisms to operate) (Burawoy 2018).
 Our findings suggest that the operation of these mechanisms is contingent on women’s access to the material resources for controlling reproduction (e.g., access to contraception, abortion, family planning), which may be particularly scarce or reduced for certain populations during a health crisis.